 Dr. Marichal is a professor of political science at California Lutheran University.
-He specializes in studying the role the Internet and social media plays on political life.
-In 2012, he published Facebook Democracy with Ashgate Press which looks at the role that the popular social network plays on the formation of political identity.
-He also does work on the role of diversity in civic life.
-Dr. Marichal has also published a number of journal articles.
-His most recent work is entitled "(Mis)Arguing Diversity: The Weakness of Diversity as a Civic Argument (and how to Make it Stronger)" published in Summer of 2105 in the journal Democratic Theory) and a study of how Latina State Legislators use Twitter to communicate with constituents (included in an edited volume entitled Latinas in State Legislatures).
+He specializes in studying the role that social media plays in restructuring political behavior and institutions.
+In 2012, he published Facebook Democracy (Routledge Press) which looks at the role that the popular social network played on the formation of political identity across different countries.
+He also does work on the role of diversity and multiculturalism in civic life.
+In his most recent work, he has looked at the role of diversity as a "civic argument" in the United States (published in 2015 in the journal Democratic Theory) and a study of how Latina State Legislators use Twitter to communicate with constituents (included in an edited volume entitled Latinas in State Legislatures).
 Currently, he is leading a team of CLU students using social network analysis to look at the use of Twitter as a form of small-scale political "micro-activism."

 - B.S., Florida State University